Kojiro Yasuda

-Kojiro Yasuda (安田 虎士朗, Yasuda Kojiro) is a Japanese professional footballer who plays as a midfielder for J2 League club Tochigi SC, on loan from FC Tokyo.
+Kojiro Yasuda (安田 虎士朗, Yasuda Kojiro) is a Japanese professional footballer who plays as a midfielder for J3 League club Tegevajaro Miyazaki, on loan from FC Tokyo.

 Club career

 Yasuda was registered as a type-2 player for the 2021 season with FC Tokyo.

 In December 2022, it was announced that Yasuda would be joining J2 League club Tochigi SC on loan for the 2023 season.

+In March 2024, Yasuda joined J3 League club Tegevajaro Miyazaki on loan until 31 January 2025.

 International career

 Yasuda has represented Japan at under-16 and under-17 level.